The Gator Wrap Tradition

 A small reception will follow the ceremony.
 Alberta will be on hand with her class ring to congratulate students and pose for pictures.

-The deadline to order a class ring in order to participate in the spring Ring Ceremony was February 2017.
+The deadline to order a class ring in order to participate in the spring Ring Ceremony is February 22nd, 2018.
 However, you can still order a class ring by clicking the link below.